-After fierce debate, Washington Senate approves new tax on capital gains by one vote
+After fierce debate, Washington State Senate approves new tax on capital gains by one vote

 One amendment that was adopted removed the bill’s emergency clause, which would have allowed the bill to take effect immediately upon signature by the governor, instead of 90 days after the end of the legislative session.
 Removal of the emergency clause means that opponents could seek a referendum on the measure if they collect enough voter signatures to qualify for the November ballot.

-Democratic Sen. Joe Nguyen, of White Center, said working class residents have faced a higher tax burden, especially during the ongoing coronavirus pandemic.
+Democratic Sen. Joe Nguyen, of White Center, said working-class residents have faced a higher tax burden, especially during the ongoing coronavirus pandemic.

 “People who have been deemed essential during this pandemic are paying a higher tax rate than those who are profiting from it,” he said.
 “We cannot go back to that same regressive structure if we want a chance at a just recovery.”